m5lk3n/wyatt/README.md

 ## Doing

-- Add watermark with Wyatt to reminders screen
-- Fix app icon on Android 15
+- Fix different app icon on Android 15

 ## To do